Skip to content

 params:

-• 0: the optional name of the user.
-Defaults to User
+• 0: the name of the actor

 • below: the optional participant below which this actor should be placed.
-If set, this actor will have the same x coordinate as the given value and the y coordinate of the current event
+If set, this actor will have the same x coordinate as the given value and the y coordinate of the current position

 deactivate